lessardlab/BioRegions2021QCBS/README.md

 1. Download or fork this repository

-2. Download the data from GBIF (see data folder)
+2. Download the dataset for the case-study section from this [link](https://liveconcordia-my.sharepoint.com/:x:/g/personal/gabriel_munoz_concordia_ca/EVgZRlt__T1MvhaAWhypFtoBT2BxEG5F_rSYeqCARSARCA?e=iClekP&CID=1d7c6b23-353c-8559-4fdc-fa70d8b42d6e) and place it in the data folder

 3. Create a new RStudio project (optional) and open the `script.Rmd` R markdown file.